iandennismiller/gthnk/Readme.rst

 gthnk
 =====

 `gthnk <http://gthnk.com>`_ is a personal knowledge management system.
-Capture your ideas and notes without depending upon cloud services.
+Capture your ideas using plain old text files without any cloud services.

 Read the `Quick Start <http://gthnk.readthedocs.org/en/latest/intro/quick-start.html>`_ to try it yourself.